pjirayu/STOS/README.md

 ## Introduction
 This repository contains code for our article **High-Intensified Resemblance and Statistic-Restructured Alignment in Few-Shot Domain Adaptation for Industrial-Specialized Employment**<br/> [[article]](https://ieeexplore.ieee.org/document/10045719)

+###### This work was supported in part by the “Center for Cyber-Physical System Innovation” from the Featured Areas Research Center Program within the framework of the Higher Education Sprout Project by the Ministry of Education in Taiwan.

 ###### <ins>Note</ins> all of this material is for educational purposes only.
 In the case of actual production, The authors cannot affirm or verify the outcomes based on data obtained outside of this demonstration.
 Furthermore, it is necessary to verify with the contributor in each proposed technique (e.g., SoftTriplet module and so on) for commercial use rights.

 ### Citation